Imagine being able to speak with your doctor at the click of a button. Sounds far-fetched, right? Not anymore.

 “eVisit uses two-way video conferencing and is designed to increase access to family doctors, specialists, and other health care providers,” said Chris MacLean, Project Manager with Providence Care.

 Take Laurie Bolan for example.
-The 74-year-old had a stroke in August, and after spending a few weeks at Kingston Health Sciences Centre’s Kingston General Hospital (KGH) site, was transferred to Providence Care Hospital to continue her rehabilitation journey.
+The 74-year-old had a stroke in August, and after spending a few weeks at Kingston Health Sciences Centre’s Kingston General Hospital (KGH) site, was transferred to PCH to continue her rehabilitation journey.

 This involves having follow-up appointments with a Stroke Neurologist in the Stroke Prevention Clinic at KGH.